Social Psychology Graduate Program Overview

 Brett K. Jakubiak, Assistant Professor, Ph.D., Carnegie Mellon University

 Dr. Jakubiak’s research interests center on a) identifying behaviors and cognitions in relationships that foster relationship satisfaction and persistence and b) understanding how close relationships promote individual well-being.
-Specifically, she is interested in interpersonal support processes that regulate stress, encourage autonomous goal pursuit, and enhance relationship quality across the lifespan.
+Specifically, he is interested in interpersonal support processes that regulate stress, encourage autonomous goal pursuit, and enhance relationship quality across the lifespan.
 One key line of research focuses on the role of affectionate touch to promote relational an individual well-being.
 Another line of research investigates how close others facilitate adjustment to chronic illness or stress.

 Leonard S. Newman, Associate Professor, Ph.D., New York University

 Dr. Newman’s interests focus on issues such as: How do people resolve the ambivalent feelings they have about members of other groups?
 What psychological processes facilitate aggressive behavior toward those groups?
 What mental maneuvers do people use to shield themselves from threats to their self-concepts?
 At the broadest level, his research focuses on the motivational aspects of social cognition.
 More specific interests include dehumanization, social stigma, defensive and self-protective processes in judgment and memory, and the social psychology of genocide and mass killing.

 Laura V. Machia, Associate Professor, Ph.D., Purdue University

 Dr. Machia's main research interests involve examining predictors of relationship outcomes, most notably relationship dissolution and condom use.
 In this work, she examines how individuals’ personal characteristics (i.e., those that are not dependent upon specific relational contexts, such as empathic concern or possession of a sexually transmitted infection) and relational characteristics (i.e., those that pertain to interpersonal dynamics, such as relational commitment) reciprocally influence each other and combine to predict relationship outcomes.